Need to talk? Call 1800 882 436.

 Top 5 tips for expressing colostrum

 1. Start expressing at around 36 weeks into your pregnancy.
-Stop if at any time you start to feel contractions or vaginal bleeding.
+Stop if you start to feel contractions or experience vaginal bleeding.

-2. Remember that any amount of colostrum will be beneficial to your baby.
-The amount of colostrum women can express varies widely while they are pregnant.
+2. Remember any amount of colostrum will help your baby.
+The amount of colostrum you can express varies widely between people during pregnancy.

 3. Be patient as you learn how to express and store the colostrum safely.

-4. Take the clearly labelled and frozen colostrum with you (in an esky or cooler bag) when you have your baby.
+4. Take the frozen colostrum with you (in a cool bag or esky) when you go to have your baby.
+Make sure it is clearly labelled.

 Who can I speak to for advice on expressing colostrum?

 The person who is providing your maternity care — such as your doctor or midwife — will be able to give you more advice about what’s right for you.
-Some pregnancy-related conditions increase the risk of premature labour and it’s important not to express colostrum if you’re at risk of having your baby early.
+Some pregnancy-related conditions increase the risk of premature labour.
+It’s important not to express colostrum if you’re at risk of having your baby early.

 Learn more here about the development and quality assurance of healthdirect content.